amonnphillip/cnet_demos/README.md

-# cnet_demos
+# cnet_demo1
-Convolution network experiments based on work done by Andrej Kapathy https://github.com/karpathy
+Convolution network experiments based on work done by Andrej Kapathy https://github.com/karpathy.

+I am interested in machine learning, and how it applies to gaming.
+This  demo seeks to explore conv-net training with navigation and path finding.

 ## Convolutional network experiments
 ### Installation
-You can serve this experiment from your browser on your local machine.
+You can run this experiment from your browser on your local machine.
 Install [NodeJs](https://nodejs.org) and [npm](https://www.npmjs.com/).
 This project was set up and run in a Windows environment, but should also work in Linux.

 Open a command prompt in administrator mode then type the following to install grunt cli globally.
-On linux you may need to invoke the commands under sudo.
+On linux you may need to invoke the commands under sudo (haven't tried it yet though :S).
 ```shell
 npm install -g grunt-cli
 ```